Searchbreed

 See Spot & Tango

-What a Flat-Coated Retriever actually costs year one
+What to budget for a Flat-Coated Retriever in year one.

 Food (year one)